-- 1. Locate the four holes on the bottom panel of the switch. - Mark the four mounting holes on the wall where you want to mount the switch.
+2. Mark the four mounting holes on the wall where you want to mount the switch.

 The four mounting holes must be in a square at precise distances of 75 mm (2.953 inches) from each other.
 In the following figure, each green arrow represents 75 mm.

 - 3. Drill holes into the wall for four anchors in which you will insert M4 x L25 mm screws.
 The screws and anchors are in the switch package. - 4.
 Insert the anchors into the wall and tighten the screws with a No. 2 Phillips screwdriver.

-Leave about 6 mm (1⁄4 inch) of each screw protruding from the wall so that you can insert the screws into the holes on the bottom of the switch. - 5.
-Line up the holes on the bottom panel of the switch with the screws in the wall and mount the switch to the wall.
+Leave about 6 mm (1/4 inch) of each screw protruded from the wall so that you can insert the screws into the holes on the bottom of the switch.

+5. Line up the holes on the bottom panel of the switch with the screws in the wall and mount the switch to the wall.